tysonhunsberger-byte/ambiance/README.md

    ```

    The command serves the bundled `noisetown_ADV_CHORD_PATCHED_v4g1_applyfix.html`
    interface at `http://127.0.0.1:8000/`.
-The UI exposes controls for checking Modalys
+The UI exposes the plugin rack, lets you
-   and Praat installers, triggering extractions, launching any executable that you
-   point to (including the extracted Modalys/Praat binaries), and rendering ambience
+   assign plugins to stream lanes for instant A/B comparison, and renders ambience
    layers through the Python audio engine.
 If you place a different HTML interface on
    disk, pass its path via `--ui`.